 The Art of the Crime

-The kids are growing up and whilst Jennifer Shannon (Lori Loughlin) is happy with her life husband Jason (Steve Bacic) is starting to have a mid life crisis, feeling old and yearning for his youth especially as his birthday is coming up.
+The kids are growing up and whilst Jennifer Shannon (Lori Loughlin - Every Christmas Has a Story) is happy with her life her husband, Jason (Steve Bacic - A Joyous Christmas), is starting to have a mid life crisis, feeling old and yearning for his youth especially as his birthday is coming up.
 But as always Jennifer has garage sales to attend and whilst at a charity garage sale she discovers a body in the attic.
-Always one for a mystery Jennifer tries to assist Detective Lynwood (Kevin O'Grady) in the mystery and whilst the detective believes it was an accident, the victim died following a fall, Jennifer thinks otherwise as it becomes clear the victim died trying to call 911.
+Always one for a mystery Jennifer tries to assist Detective Lynwood (Kevin O'Grady) in solving the mystery.
+And whilst the detective believes it is a simple case of the victim having died following a fall, Jennifer thinks otherwise as it becomes clear the victim died trying to call 911.

-I know I have mentioned it before but I have started to tire off these amateur detective movies which have become a regular on the Hallmark Channel in recent years.
+I know I have mentioned it before but I have started to grow a little tired of these amateur detective movies which have become a regular feature of the Hallmark Channel in recent years.
 Don't get me wrong as whilst I found them entertaining when they first started to appear I now find them short on new ideas and often a little too corny.
-Thankfully when it comes to "Garage Sale Mystery: The Art of Murder" they have confronted one of those issues and whilst still in touch with its light hearted side it certainly isn't as corny as some of the previous movies.
+Thankfully when it comes to "Garage Sale Mystery: The Art of Murder" they have confronted one of those issues and so whilst it is still in touch with its light hearted side it certainly isn't as corny as some of the previous movies.